API

 Fastest verification path

-• Compare the ranked shortlist with the files you actually inspect.
+• Compare results with actual files you inspect.

 Quick request example